mapbox/dr-ui/.github/PULL_REQUEST_TEMPLATE.md

 <!-- complete this checklist when adding a new component or package -->

 - [ ] No errors logged to console.
-- [ ] Accessibility score in Chrome Developer Tools Audit/Lighthouse is 100%.
+- [ ] Accessibility score in [Chrome DevTools Audit/Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools) is 100%.
 - [ ] Component is accessible at mobile-size viewport.
 - [ ] Component is accessible at tablet-size viewport.
 - [ ] Component is accessible at laptop-size viewport.